If you have ever considered growing your own food or tending to livestock, there are some simple farm tools and gardening gear that you’ll need.

 Whether farming or gardening, tools such as fencing pliers and wire stretchers are a must-have.

 Farmers usually want to keep animals inside the fence.
-Gardeners usually want to keep animals outside of their gardens.
+Gardeners typically want to keep animals out of their gardens.

-Rabbits and deer can eat all of your crops in very little time, so it is very beneficial to put up a fence to keep them away from your produce.
+Rabbits and deer can consume all of your crops in a very short time, so it is highly beneficial to put up a fence to keep them away from your produce.

 5. Gloves

-Gloves are items every farmer and gardener needs.
+Gloves are items that every farmer and gardener needs.

-Take a look at the hands of any old farmer or gardener who did not take care to wear gloves, and you will certainly want to go get yourself a pair right now.
+Take a look at the hands of any old farmer or gardener who didn’t take care to wear gloves, and you will undoubtedly want to get yourself a pair right now.

-A cut or small irritation can turn into a bad infection, but gloves can help protect your hands.
-In addition to wearing gloves, it is also good practice to regularly wash your hands.
+A cut or minor irritation can turn into an infection, but gloves can help protect your hands.
+In addition to wearing gloves, it is also good practice to wash your hands regularly.

 6. Pruning Shears

-Pruning shears are also called hand pruners and secateurs.
-These are scissors-like tools meant to trim or cut shrubs and plants.
+Pruning shears are also known as hand pruners or secateurs.
+These are scissor-like tools meant to trim or cut shrubs and plants.

 Rather than ruin your kitchen scissors by overworking them, get a pair of pruners.